On This Page

 The Solo Supplement

 These offerings can change from week to week, so keep checking back, or sign up for cruise line email alerts to find out about the newest promotions.
-They're not always well-publicized, so be sure to ask your travel agent if there are any sales currently.
+They're not always well-publicised, so be sure to ask your travel agent if there are any sales currently.
 Also check Cruise Critic's Solo Cruisers and Singles Cruises forums for news of the latest solo deals.

 Sharing a cabin with a stranger might not appeal to everyone, but it does mean savings.
 A handful of lines still offer roommate matching services.
 Basically, you ask to be paired with a same-sex roommate when you book, and if the line can match you, you'll pay no extra supplement.
 If a partner's not available, you'll still cruise solo at an agreed-upon fare.

 Look to river lines like Grand Circle for such a service.
-Expedition line Lindblad Expeditions offers a similar "share guarantee" on most sailings, as does Quark Expeditions via its "request-share" program.
+Expedition line Lindblad Expeditions offers a similar "share guarantee" on most sailings, as does Quark Expeditions via its "request-share" programme.
 International Expeditions does the same, though IE ups them all by waiving single supplement fees entirely on select cabins for its Amazon, Galapagos and Cuba cruise departures (excluding holiday periods).

 If you're interested in finding a roommate, and the cruise company can't help, you might have luck with roommate matching services, which pair travel-minded single people for a fee.
 Generally, members of these services post their travel plans and information about themselves, and it's up to each member to contact those who sound like compatible companions.
 Alternately, look for travel-related message boards.
 Some of these allow people to post that they're looking for someone to travel with them.